-We are forced to sit down in these kinds of spaces, because the inter-architecture and our fixed, old behavior tell us to.
-What if it would be the norm for us to have high standing furniture and spots to lean, lay, walk and bend?
-Then we definitely would sit a lot less.
+Human beings are forced to sit down in these kind of spaces, because the inter-architecture and our fixed, conditioned behavior tells us to.
+What if it would be the norm for us to have high standing furniture and spots to lean, lay, hang in, walk and bend?
+Would a person sit less?
 And what if it would be the norm for us to be in physical motion constantly?

-This work has been exhibited by Straight Through The Wall, NYC, USA during Corona-quarantine times in April 2020.
+This work has been exhibited by Straight Through The Wall, NYC, USA in April 2020.

 Read the blogpost from The Loft here.

 © Lisette Ros